p-hofmann/SMBEdit/README.md

 ### Replace blocks
 ```
--r {old_id},{new_id}:{hit_points}
+-r {old_id}:{new_id}
 ```

 Replace a block of a specific id with another one.
-Hit points are also required.
+In most cases, hit points can only be set correct if the '--starmade_dir' is used.
+If this is not done, blocks will be set to 1 hp.
-Id and Hp can be looked for at [starmadepedia](https://starmadepedia.net/wiki/ID_list).
+Ids can be looked for at [starmadepedia](https://starmadepedia.net/wiki/ID_list).

-Hit points - Hull type
-75 - Basic Hull
-100 - Standard Armor
-250 - Advanced Armor

 ### Replace Hull